stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

               - `0`
               - `false` (the string "false" prefixed with a tick [`])

-              If a column has been specified as a `STRING`, Stitch will attempt to parse the value as a string, unless the column contains non-stantadard boolean language.
+              If a column has been specified as a `STRING`, Stitch will attempt to parse the value as a string, unless the column contains non-standard boolean language.
 If this fails, the column will be loaded as a nullable `STRING`.

               For all other columns, Stitch will perform the following to determine the column's data type: